roryprimrose/roryprimrose.github.io/_posts/2008-08-13-iterators-and-the-yield-statement.md

 ---
-title: Iterators and the yield statement categories : .Net, IT Related tags : Performance, Useful Links
+title: Iterators and the yield statement
+categories: .Net, IT Related
+tags: Performance, Useful Links
 date: 2008-08-13 09:57:55 +10:00
 ---